aleprosli/aleprosli/README.md

 # Hey, I'm Aliff! 👋

-### - 🔭 A tech wizard that focus more on backend development that power all the awesome webapps i love.
-Making sure everything runs like a well-oiled machine, zippy fast and totally secure.
+### - 🔭 A tech wizard that focus more on backend development that power all the awesome webapps.
+Love to making sure everything runs like a well-oiled machine, zippy fast and totally secure.
 Always practice the best techniques to use.
 ### - 📫 [Aleprosli](https://aleprosli.my/) :trollface:

 ## 📈 Stats (Because Everyone Loves Numbers)